 The Sixth Form curriculum at Dauntsey’s is designed to provide the best possible preparation for life beyond school.
 Pupils are therefore offered the opportunity for real breadth of study, with a free choice of subjects rather than fixed option columns, as well as considerable opportunity for academic enrichment.

 The average class size at Sixth Form is nine.

-Twenty-seven subjects are offered at A level.
+Twenty-eight subjects are offered at A level.
 All our A Level courses are two-year linear courses with public examinations taken in the Summer Term at the end of the Upper Sixth/Year 13.
 The move to linear A Levels allows significantly more time for teaching and learning.
 Teachers are able to stretch pupils who would benefit from more opportunities to explore and learn the subject matter in real depth, while also having the time to help less confident pupils to really get to grips with their courses.

 “The Sixth Form has been the best time of my academic life at Dauntsey’s.
 I am now studying the subjects I really enjoy – and have some talent for! – and the teachers really encourage debate and ‘out of the box’ thinking in our lessons.”Upper Sixth Former